 Sample settlement report

 This sample file can be used to develop against if you need a practical example of the file format and data types described below.
+If you have multiple URLs under one account, please talk to your Affirm counterpart to determine if you should be using a Parent Settlement Report.

 How to read your reports